Updated post: 09/05/2019 | May 2019

-Seeking out the best that a city can offer in a day can be challenging.
-Right?
-And it can be particularly tricky if that city is as architecturally and historically rich as Strasbourg.
+I am sure that you will agree that seeking out the best that a city can offer in a day can be challenging.
+And this can be particularly tricky if that city is as architecturally and historically rich as Strasbourg.

 Strasbourg, the capital city of the Alsace region in Eastern France, lies two miles from the German border on the other side of the Rhine.
 In the league of French cities to visit, it is often overlooked in favour of the more glamorous Paris, sunnier Nice or the foodie’s delight, Lyon.